wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 .. note:: Before following this tutorial, readers are recommended to have read an :ref:`docs/software/advanced-controls/state-space/state-space-intro:Introduction to state-space control`.

-The goal of this tutorial is to provide "end-to-end" tutorial on implementing a state-space controller for a flywheel.
+The goal of this tutorial is to provide "end-to-end" instructions on implementing a state-space controller for a flywheel.
 By following this tutorial, readers will learn how to:

 1. Create an accurate state-space model of a flywheel using :term:`system identification` or CAD software.
 2. Implement a Kalman Filter to filter encoder velocity measurements without lag.